Prostate cancer is cancer that starts in the prostate gland. The prostate gland is found at the base of the bladder and is about the size of a walnut.

 You usually start by seeing your GP.
 They ask about your symptoms and examine you.
 Your GP then decides whether to refer you to a specialist.

-Survival of prostate cancer
+Survival for prostate cancer

 Survival for prostate cancer is generally good, particularly if you are diagnosed early.